state-alchemists/zrb/docs/getting-started.md

 Zrb Task is the smallest unit of your automation.

+Every Zrb Task has its life-cycle state:
+- `Triggered`: The Task is triggered.
+- `Waiting`: The Task is waiting for all it's upstreams to be ready.
+- `Skipped`: The Task is not executed and will immediately enter the `Ready` state.
+- `Started`: The Task execution is started.
+- `Failed`: The Task execution is failed.
+It will enter the `Retry` state if the current attempt is less than the maximum attempt.
+- `Retry`: The task will be restarted.
+- `Ready`: The task is ready.

+You can learn more about the lifecycle states in [the task lifecycle documentation](concepts/task-lifecycle.md).

 Zrb has multiple Task Types, including `CmdTask`, `python_task`, `DockerComposeTask`, `FlowTask`, `Server`, `RemoteCmdTask`, `RsyncTask`, `ResourceMaker`, etc.

 All Tasks are defined and written in Python.
 Typically, a Zrb Task has multiple parameters: